phalcon-orphanage/docs/en/cache.md

 If `auth` data is defined, the adapter will try to authenticate using the passed data.
 If there is an error in the options, or the server cannot connect or authenticate, a `Phalcon\Storage\Exception` will be thrown.

-The following example demonstrates how to create a new `Redis` cache adapter, which will use the `Phalcon\Storage\Serializer\Json` serializer and have a default lifetime of 7200.
+The following example demonstrates how to create a new `Redis` cache adapter, which will use the [Phalcon\Storage\Serializer\Json][storage-serializer-json] serializer and have a default lifetime of 7200.
 It will use the `10.4.13.100` as the host, connect to port `6379` and select the index `1`.

 ```php
 <?php